 With groups like Make & Mary, Arcane Revelry and Tokeativity creating stigma-shifting communities, the city is setting a new standard for legal cannabis consumption.

-Northeast Portland dispensary Green Hop pairs recreational cannabis with local music and community-building.
+Northeast Portland dispensary Green Muse pairs recreational cannabis with local music and community-building.